-Spices have carbs in them, so make sure you are adding them to your counts.
-Sea salt is preferred over table salt, as it is usually mixed with powdered dextrose.
+Spices have carbs in them, so make sure you are adding them to your carbohydrate counts.
 Most pre-made spice mixes will have sugars added to them, so make sure you read the nutrition label beforehand to make sure you know what’s inside.
-If you have the choice, never include added sugar into your spice blends or food.
+Never include added sugar into your spice blends or food!

 When trying to shift from a high carb diet to a ketogenic diet, cravings can definitely get strong.
-It’s always best to try to clean house before you start so that you don’t have food around you that can lead to cravings.
-We recommend that when switching to keto, you restrict using sweeteners completely for the first 30 days.
+It’s always best to try to clean out your fridge and food cupboard before you start so that you don’t have food around you that can lead to cravings.
+I recommend that you stop using artificial sweeteners completely!
 It normally leads to breaking sugar addiction and ultimately not having cravings.

 If you’re still unsure about any products or food items that might not be keto friendly.